-At the age of 19, on June 19, 1897, Lydia married 26-year-old Samuel Heltebran (1872-1911), the son of Jacob and Delila (Rhodes) Heltebran of Belle Vernon, Westmoreland County, PA.
+At the age of 19, on June 19, 1897, Lydia married 26-year-old Samuel Heltebran (July 27, 1872-1911), also spelled "Helderbrand" -- the son of Jacob and Delilah (Rhodes) Heltebran of Belle Vernon, Westmoreland County, PA.
 Because she was legally underage, her father had to provide his consent to the union.

-Lydia and Samuel had three children -- Clarence Thomas Heltebran, George Dewey Heltebran and Earl J. Heltebran.
+Lydia and Samuel produced three sons -- Clarence Thomas Heltebran, George Dewey Heltebran and Earl J. Heltebran.

 Sadly, Samuel began to suffer from hepatic (liver) congestion and heart failure in early February 1911.
-When he contracted typhoid fever, his health plummeted, and he passed away in Charleroi, Washington County, of unknown causes at the age of 39 on Jan.
-15, 1911.
+When he contracted typhoid fever, his health plummeted, and he passed away in Charleroi, Washington County, at the age of 39 on Feb.
+11, 1911.
 Burial was in Hoffman Cemetery in Smithton, Westmoreland County.

 On Feb.
 9, 1915, after four years as a widow, she married again, to 32-year-old Italian immigrant and coal miner Antonio Colosimo (1883- ? ), son of Charlie and Mary Colosimo.
 Their wedding was held in Monongahela, Washington County.
 It's been said that she married him so that he could become a United States citizen.
 The name may have become Americanized to "Close."

 In March 1951, Lydia contracted a case of acute hepatitis.
 Her health declined rapidly, and she died four weeks later at the age of 74 on April 18, 1951 in Charleroi-Monessen Hospital.
 A newspaper reported that she was survived by five grandchildren and two great-grandchildren.

 ~ Son Clarence Thomas Heltebran Sr. ~

 He married twice, first to Ruth Heron (1900- ? ), daughter of Robert and Rachel Pringle (Williams) Heron.
 Their wedding was held in Washington, Washington County on Aug.
 26, 1922.
-At the time of married, Clarence was a mill worker and made his home at Lock 4 along the Monongahela River.
+At the time of marriage, Clarence was a mill worker and made his home at Lock 4 along the Monongahela River.
 They divorced in about 1929.